glenlong/wedding/src/content/posts/father-of-the-bride-speech-fail.md

 Wedding guests are supposed to be the friendliest crowd in the world, so what better day to try out some of those hilarious ideas you've been scribbling on napkins over the years?

-Obviously, your jokes are completely untested and don't have very much to do with the occasion, but as long you mention the bride at the start and end, no-one's going to blame you for testing out a potentially killer standup routine in the middle of your Father of the Bride speech.
+Obviously, your jokes are completely untested and don't have very much to do with the occasion, but as long you mention the Bride at the start and end, no-one's going to blame you for testing out a potentially killer standup routine in the middle of your Father of the Bride speech.

 After all, what better way for everyone to remember your daughter's wedding than as the day you became the new Chris Rock!